-Because of their design, heat inputs, and dates of installation, Boilers 6 and 7 are subject to Title 6 of the New York Code, Rules, and Regulations (NYCRR) Part 227-2, and the Federal New Source Performance Standard (40 CFR 60 Subpart Db: Standards of Performance for Industrial-Commercial-Institutional Steam Boilers).
-These boilers are equipped with continuous emission monitors to measure nitrogen oxides (NO2), and Boiler 7 is equipped with a continuous opacity monitor to comply with Subpart Db opacity monitoring requirements.
-After a new continuous opacity monitor for Boiler 6 was voluntarily brought online in 2004, emissions on both boilers are now continuously monitored for opacity.
-To measure combustion efficiency, the boilers are also monitored for carbon dioxide (CO2).
+Boilers).
+These boilers are equipped with continuous emission monitors to measure nitrogen oxides (NO_x) and with continuous opacity monitors to demonstrate compliance with Subpart Db opacity monitoring requirements.
+To measure combustion efficiency, the boilers are also monitored for carbon dioxide (CO_2) .
 Continuous emission monitoring results from the two boilers are reported quarterly to EPA and the New York State Department of Environmental Conservation (NYSDEC).

-From May 1 to September 15 (the peak ozone period), compliance with the 0.30 lbs/MMBtu (129 ng/J) NO_x emission standard for No. 6 oil and the 0.20 lbs/MMBtu (86 ng/J) NO, emission standard for No. 2 oil and natural gas is demonstrated by calculating the 24-hour average emission rate from continuous emission monitoring system readings and comparing the value to the emission standard.
+From May 1 to September 15 (the peak ozone period), compliance with the 0.30 lbs/MMBtu (129 ng/J) NO_x emission standard for No. 6 oil and the 0.20 lbs/MMBtu (86 ng/J) NO_x emission standard for No. 2 oil and natural gas is demonstrated by calculating the 24-hour average emission rate from continuous emission monitoring system readings and comparing the value to the emission standard.
 During the remainder of the year, the calculated 30-day rolling average emission rate is used to establish compliance.
 Boiler 6 and 7 opacity levels are recorded as 6-minute averages.
 Measured opacity levels cannot exceed 20 percent opacity, except for one 6-minute period per hour of not more than 27 percent opacity.
-In 2009, there were no measured exceedances of the NO_x emission standards for either boiler.
+In 2010, there were no measured exceedances of the NO. emission standards for either boiler.